 Like to unwind with a round of golf or a delicious glass of wine?
 Pleasanton has multiple golf courses and wineries on offer.
 Santa Rita Rd. is where you’ll find the vibrant downtown scene.
 There’s also a Saturday farmers’ market for locally produced, baked treats, and even local honey.
 Pleasanton is one of the safest SF suburbs and boasts great schools if you’re bringing your family.
 If you happen to have a job in San Francisco, your commute will be a breeze with two choices of BART stations and plenty of other transportation options.

-Don’t sell it short by labeling Berkeley as a college town – it’s so much more than that.
+Don’t sell it short by labeling Berkeley a college town – it’s so much more.
 There’s a thriving scene amongst young adults with bars, restaurants, and cafes lining the popular Shattuck Ave.
 Families and retirees can also find themselves at home here amongst tree-lined streets with suburban charm.

 Looking for a residential suburb without sacrificing the vibrance of a bustling downtown?
 Walnut Creek has a mix of both!
 It’s primarily residential and offers lots of parks and green spaces to keep you connected to the peace and pace of nature.
 Your pets will thank you for that one, too.
 When you’re ready to indulge in retail shopping, coffee sipping, and trendy dining, you don’t need to venture to San Francisco.
 Main St and N Broadway have all of your city lifestyle needs covered.